Brooklyn Letters IconBrooklyn Letters

 Check Out Other Testimonials!

 Understanding language and using it to express thoughts and feelings are two of the most crucial milestones in a child’s life.
 While children tend to develop new skills at different paces, most hit these milestones at their expected ages.
 But when a child’s language skills consistently fall behind his or her peers, it may be due to a developmental language disorder.
+Learn what is the link between executive functioning and language and communication.
 Learn what is the link between executive functioning and language.
-Download our What is Executive Functioning Pamphlet!
+Download the What is Executive Functioning Pamphlet!

-A developmental language disorder (DLD) refers to language development problems in young children that persist even well into their school years and adulthood.
+A developmental language disorder (DLD) refers to problems with language development in young kids that persist even well into their school years and adulthood.
 It is a brain difference that makes it difficult for children to process and use language, whether in oral or written form.
+Oral and spoken language skills are a foundational component of literacy development, and language difficulties can significantly impact reading and writing.
+Learn more about this connection in insights on the relationship between expressive oral language and literacy, where we explore how speech and language issues influence academic success.

 Children with a DLD have trouble with their expressive language using words and sentences to express meanings, thoughts, and feelings.
 They are also likely to struggle with understanding and processing words (receptive language/auditory comprehension) that they hear or read.
 This is also known as a mixed receptive-expressive language disorder or what researchers call specific language impairment.